ion-fusion/fusion-java/doc/draft/about_security.md

 * _Expansion_ is the process of taking some Fusion source code and transforming all uses of macros into intrinsic syntax forms.
-* _Compilation_ is the transformation fully-expanded abstract syntax trees into some executable form like bytecode.
+* _Compilation_ is the transformation of fully-expanded abstract syntax trees into some executable form like bytecode.
 * _Execution_ is the invocation of an executable form given some inputs and other context.